Loop Closure

 Σ12={(σ1,σ2)Σ1×Σ2:I12(σ1,σ2)=c}\Sigma_{12} = \{(\sigma_1, \sigma_2) \in \Sigma_1 \times \Sigma_2 : I_{12}(\sigma_1, \sigma_2) = c\}

 (iii) Finite dimensionality.
-Each Type III interaction adds at most one U(1)U(1) degree of freedom (the orbit of the new relational invariant’s symmetry).
-The observer network has finite local complexity (Aperiodic Order, Proposition 2.0 — the network is a Delone set with finitely many distinct local neighborhoods).
-Each observer therefore has finitely many interaction partners, hence finitely many relational invariants, hence finitely many U(1)U(1) factors. dimΣ<\dim \Sigma < \infty.
+Each composition step adds at most one U(1)U(1) degree of freedom (the orbit of the new relational invariant’s symmetry).
+An observer participates in finitely many interactions (the observer network has finite local complexity — see Aperiodic Order, Proposition 2.0), hence has finitely many relational invariants, hence finitely many U(1)U(1) factors. dimΣ<\dim \Sigma < \infty.

 (iv) Summary.
 Every observer’s state space is constructed by a finite sequence of operations — products and level sets — starting from S1S^1 (a Lie group manifold).
 Each operation preserves compactness, smoothness, and finite dimensionality.
 The manifold structure is a consequence of the construction, not an assumption about the state space. \square